16 – 18 Transitions to Adulthood – Derby

-The aim of this course is for practitioners to gain a more in depth understanding of trauma and the impact it has on the lives of children and young people.
+The aim of this foundation course is for practitioners to gain an understanding of trauma and the impact it has on the lives of children and young people.
 The course will take delegates through a journey on how the brain develops during childhood and the importance of understanding this process for our working practice.
 There will be a focus on how trauma manifests and the ways in which we cope with trauma.
 In gaining a more in depth understanding of trauma and the impact it has on the lives of children and young people, practitioners will better equipped to offer effective support.

-This course is aimed at multi agency practitioners from a variety sectors and roles who are involved in supporting children, young people and their families in the field of child sexual abuse and exploitation.
+This foundation course is aimed at multi agency practitioners from a variety of sectors and roles who are involved in supporting children, young people and their families in the field of child sexual abuse and exploitation.

 The course facilitator will be the NWG Trainer, Sarah Brown.

 Since gaining a degree in Youth Studies from Nottingham Trent University Sarah has worked within a variety of backgrounds supporting vulnerable young people and their families, including the role of a Pastoral Manager in a secondary school and as a Family Resource Worker.